tomkarw/opinionated-rust-template/README.md

 - [cargo-unused-features]- allows you to find and prune enabled, but, potentially unused feature flags from your project

 ## Other recommended tools
+- [kondo] - save space by cleaning non-essential files from software projects.
+Finds and deletes `target` and `node_modules` folders
+- [difftastic] - a structural diff that understands syntax
 - [cargo-hack] - test each feature independently and all combinations of feature powerset
 - [cargo-modules] - plugin for showing an overview of a crate's modules
 - [cargo-geiger] - tool that lists statistics related to the usage of unsafe Rust code in a Rust crate and all its dependencies